How to find my IP address

 - Open the Linux or Unix shell if you are utilizing a GUI interface for your Linux or Unix machine.

-- From the prompt, type "ifconfig eth0" (without the quotes) and press enter.
-This should give you a listing of network information similar to what is seen below.
+- From the prompt, type "ifconfig eth0" (without the quotes) and press Enter.
+Once done, you should have a listing of network information similar to what is seen below.